-As a member, all we can ask of you is to get involved.
 It doesn’t matter whether you are a complete beginner or more experienced, we want you to get involved in what we do.
 For beginners, we want you to ask questions, because it’s the only way to learn.
 If you are more experienced, we ask you to share your learning and help those who have only just started out on their photographic journey.
 Together we can help each other to learn how to use our cameras, learn about post processing and most importantly, learn how to see photographically